ImperatorLang/basic-smart-contracts/doc/deploy-if-token-paid.md

 # If Token Paid Minting Policy
 The `IfTokenPaidMintingPolicy` checks if a certain amount of a specific token is paid to a particular wallet before allowing to mint any tokens.
 The contract also checks that the amount is enough according to the number of tokens minted.
-The provided fee is the cost for each token to mint, so if the transaction mints 3 tokens, the cost is also 3 times the fee
+The provided fee is the cost for each token to mint, so if the transaction mints 3 tokens, the cost is also 3 times the fee.
 A use case for this minting policy, is to require a payment in stable coins like **Djed** or **USDA** to mint the requested amount of tokens

 ## Prerequisites